 What if I don't agree with the complaint?

 When investigating a complaint about disruptive behaviour, we will ensure you are given an opportunity to tell your side of the story.

 You can tell your side of events either by talking to staff at your Housing Service Centre or in writing, including information about anything you think contributed to the incident and prevented you from meeting your tenancy obligations.
-You can also provide your own evidence to dispute the claim, including witness statements and letters from support agencies.
+When talking to staff, you can have a support person with you.
+You can also provide your own evidence to dispute the claim, including witness statements and contact or letters from your support services.

 We will then send you a letter detailing your response to the complaint and give you the opportunity to let us know if any information is not correct.

-The department will provide assistance if you require help responding to a complaint of disruptive behaviour at your home.
+If needed, we can help you respond to a complaint of disruptive behaviour at your home.
 Interpreter services are available for tenants from a non-English speaking background and tenants with a hearing and/or sight impairment.